freitagdavid/classcodesnippets/README.md

-#Code snippets that members of the class may think would be useful to other classmates.
+# Code snippets of FSW15

 Just make a file for your snippets add yourself to the list then make a pull request.